Over Half Of Lebanon trapped In Poverty Even Before Blast: UN - UrduPoint

 Official estimates had last put Lebanon's poverty rate at 45 percent.

+UN humanitarian agency OCHA on Wednesday said tens of thousands more people had now seen their source of income vanish after the Beirut blast.

+"Over 70,000 workers are estimated to have lost their jobs as a result of the explosions, with direct implications for over 12,000 households," it said.

-Lebanon's middle class has shrunk from 57 percent of the population in 2019 to less than 40 percent this year, the UN agency added, warning of an accelerating exodus of Lebanese citizens.
+ESCWA said Lebanon's middle class has shrunk from 57 percent of the population in 2019 to less than 40 percent this year, and warned of an accelerating exodus of Lebanese citizens.

 "The real challenge facing Lebanon is that this group, which represents the bulk of the country's human capital, may shun the uncertain economic opportunities in Lebanon and seek to emigrate," it said.

-In past months, middle-class Lebanese frustrated with a plummeting local Currency, banks trapping their Dollar savings, and deteriorating public services have increasingly decided to seek better lives abroad.
+In recent months, middle-class Lebanese frustrated with a plummeting local Currency, banks trapping their Dollar savings and deteriorating public services have increasingly decided to seek better lives abroad.

-In a country which has long had one of the most unequal wealth distributions in the region, the group of people deemed affluent has shrunk from 15 to five percent of the population, ESCWA said.
+In a country which has long had one of the most unequal wealth distributions in the region, the group of people classed as affluent has shrunk from 15 to five percent of the population, ESCWA said.

-The economic crisis has sparked widespread popular anger against a ruling class deemed inept and corrupt by many, and protesters have clashed again with security forces since the explosion disaster.
+The economic crisis has sparked widespread popular anger against a ruling class deemed inept and corrupt by many, and protesters have clashed again with security forces since the devastating explosion.

+On Friday, Lebanon starts a new two-week coronavirus lockdown after a string of record daily tallies for confirmed infections that has brought the total number of cases to 10,347, including 109 deaths.